Amin-Azar/hometomap/README.md

 # Where Low-Proced homes are Located ?!

-Search github for projects with a given text and plot the location of the owners on a map.
+Search realtor.ca for homes with a given price range and location and plot the locations on the google map.
 Check the result [here](https://amin-azar.github.io/hometomap/)

 ### Steps

 1. Searches for properties with the specified price range
 2. Sorts based on Parce Per SquareFoot
-3. Plots them on map
+3. Plots them on google map

 <iframe width="100%" height="300" frameborder="0" scrolling="no" src="my_map.html" border="0"></iframe>